dy/gl-waveform/readme.md

 //undefined offset will move window to the tail of data, negative - from the tail.
 offset: null,

-// Draw time/db grid
-grid: true,

 // Place lines in logarithmic fashion, which makes contrast of peaks
 log: true,

-// Use db units or 0..1 range for axis
-db: true,

 // Colormap for the data
 palette: ['white', 'black'],